Yahoo 360°

 Yahoo!
-360° was a social networking and personal communication portal operated by Yahoo! made available in 2005.
-It enabled users to create personal web sites, share photos from Yahoo!
-Photos, maintain blogs and lists, create and share a public profile and see which friends are currently online.
-360° also featured a 'friends updates' section, under which each friend's latest update was summarized (e.g. blog posts, updated lists or newly shared photos).
-This service was never officially launched; Yahoo! prematurely stopped developing this service in 2008.
+360° was a social networking and personal communication portal operated by Yahoo!, made available in 2005.
+It enabled users to create personal websites, share photos from Yahoo!
+Photos, maintain blogs and lists, create and share public profiles, and see which friends were currently online.
+360° also featured a 'friends updates' section, under which each friend's latest update was summarized (e.g., blog posts, updated lists, or newly shared photos).
+This service was never officially launched; Yahoo! prematurely stopped developing it in 2008.